devManWeb/productivity-scripts/README.md

 - Archive_zip: this script creates a zip archive of the contents of a selected directory

 - Ticket_manager: this simple script manages tickets assistance files.

+- Easy saver: A snippet that i use to autosave my work some programs.